Drone Referring Localization: An Efficient Heterogeneous Spatial Feature Interaction Method For UAV Self-Localization: Dataset and Evaluation

-In order to visually evaluate the effectiveness of the positioning, we have adopted a metre-level accuracy evaluation. the expression of the MA evaluation metric is shown in Equation \ref{eq_MA}.
+One intuitive way to measure localization accuracy is to analyze it from the level of spatial distance, that is, to measure the Meter-level Accuracy (MA).
+The expression of the MA evaluation index proposed in this paper is as follows:

-where $SD$ refers to the real spatial distance in meters. $K$ is an adjustable parameter. $MA$ refers to the number of samples with positioning errors within $K$m as a proportion of the total samples.
-To understand it in another way, we take the sample with error less than $K$m as a positive example, and then $MA$ can be represented as the accuracy of positioning error less than $K$m.
-The Equation \ref{eq_SD} shows the calculation process of $SD$.
+where SD refers to the real spatial distance in meters.
+K is an adjustable parameter.
+MA@K refers to the number of samples with positioning errors within Km as a proportion of the total samples.
+In conclusion, MA@K can be represented as the accuracy of positioning error less than Km.
+The expression of SD is as follows:

-$\Delta{x}$ denotes the meter-level error between the model prediction and the ground truth in the longitude direction, and $\Delta{y}$ denotes the meter-level error in the latitude direction.
+$\Delta{x}$ denotes the meter-level error between the model prediction and the ground-truth in the longitude direction, and $\Delta{y}$ denotes the meter-level error in the latitude direction.